 Copyright © International Federation of Library Associations and Institutions.

-Alternative full text from the University of Arizona’s Campus Repository Service
+- Alternative full text from UA Campus Repository or ERIC

 Tags: 2015-08: IFLA World Library and Information Congress (WLIC)*, Birmingham City University, Claremont Graduate University (CGU)*, curriculum, DePaul University, Dominican University, George Mason University, George Washington University (GWU), Georgia Southern University, graduate courses, International Federation of Library Associations and Institutions (IFLA), Kent State University, KM course content, KM courses, KM education, KM topics, Leeds Metropolitan University, London South Bank University (LSBU), Loughborough University, Monash University, Nanyang Technological University (NTU), New York University (NYU)*, Northumbria University*, Queens University, Robert Gordon University (RGU), Royal Melbourne Institute of Technology (RMIT University), Sheffield Hallam University*, study, teaching KM, Temple University*, The Open University, University of Alabama, University of Alberta, University of Arizona's Campus Repository Service, University of British Columbia, University of California Berkeley, University of Melbourne*, University of Minnesota, University of North Carolina at Chapel Hill (UNC-CH), University of Southampton, University of Southern California, University of Technology Sydney (UTS), University of Texas at Austin (UT Austin), University of Toronto, University of Washington (UW)*